<dependency>

 Customizable JSON structure (see

-layout configuration parameters) -
+eventTemplate[Uri]andstackTraceElementTemplate[Uri]layout configuration parameters) -

 Customizable timestamp formatting (see

-event template resolver) -
+timestampevent template resolver) -

 Feature rich exception formatting (see

-event template resolvers) -
+exceptionandexceptionRootCauseevent template resolvers) -

 Customizable object recycling strategy